-Perhaps I wanted to know more about the “science,” while it seemed we only had time in these appointments for a band aid “solution.”
+Perhaps I wanted to know more about the “science,” while it seemed we only had time in these appointments for a band-aid “solution.”
+Too often, women with PCOS are encouraged to lose weight without any further nutritional guidance.
 Nevertheless, I kept investigating my health.
-(This is something I often say on Instagram, “Keep investigating your health” – it’s even a sticker on Instagram Story when you type in the word “cysterhood”!)
+(This is something I often say on Instagram, “Keep investigating your health” – it’s even a gif on Instagram Story when you type in the word “cysterhood”!)

-That was a miserable experience, it worsened my mood, made my cravings worse and delayed my period even more.
-But cutting out gluten and dairy actually helped me feel better…my skin cleared, I was less bloated, less fatigued, and my water retention reduce significantly.
-I didn’t feel puffy and uncomfortable in my skin, it was amazing progress.
+That was a miserable experience, it worsened my mood, made my cravings worse, and delayed my period even more!
+But cutting out gluten and dairy actually helped me feel better…my skin cleared, I was less bloated, less fatigued, and my water retention reduced significantly.
+I didn’t feel puffy and uncomfortable in my own skin, it was amazing progress!
 Don’t get me wrong, it wasn’t easy at first, but when I saw the benefits…I was all in!

-One of my naturopathic doctors even told me I needed to just relax!
-Stop working out so much.
+One of my naturopathic doctors even told me I needed to “just relax!” and stop working out so much.
 Stop studying for hours instead of sleeping.
 Stop stressing and meditate more.
 It was the first time someone seriously sat me down and said something like that, and I listened.
-I swapped out kickboxing for yoga, set boundaries on when to study and when to relax and started prioritizing my mental health.
-The next thing I knew, my grades were going up, my brain was less foggy, I just felt happier.
+I swapped out kickboxing for yoga, set boundaries on when to study and when to relax, and started prioritizing my mental health.
+The next thing I knew, my grades were going up, my brain was less foggy, and I just felt happier.

 Once I finished college at Chapman University, I went to grad school to study nutrition.
 I was working as a nutritionist at a meal prep delivery company, where I would create menus and nutrition labels.
-It was truly the perfect job for me at the time, not only was I happy in my position, I was also getting free food!
+It was truly the perfect job for me at the time, not only was I happy in my position but I was also getting free food!
 It was perfectly portioned out, which really helped me learn what a proper portion size looked like.
 You would be surprised what 3oz of steak looks like when it’s weighed and portioned out!
-It’s great to track your meals temporarily like this just to learn what proper portions look like.
+It’s great to track your meals temporarily like this just to learn what portions look like.

-At this point I got the workouts down, the gluten and dairy free portion sizes, and the yoga.
-I was feeling good and really managing my symptoms.
-Later I realized that while I was working at the hospital, I was actually doing intermittent fasting too!
-And I was walking 10,000 steps a day!
-Now I was really slimming down!
+At this point, I got the workouts down, the gluten and dairy-free portion sizes, and the yoga.
+I was feeling good and was managing my symptoms.
+Later I realized that while I was working at the hospital, I was actually doing intermittent fasting too and I was walking 10,000 steps a day.
+Thanks to a combination of diet and exercise, I was really slimming down!
 I ate 3 meals a day, with one small snack, which helped with keeping my insulin levels low.
-I was also doing a 12 hour intermittent fast.
-I walked 10,000 steps a day while going from room to room at the hospital.
-The combination of that with eating gluten and dairy free and weighted workouts…it was really working out for me!
+I was also doing a 12-hour intermittent fast.
+I walked 10,000 steps a day by going from room to room at the hospital.
+The combination of walking, going gluten and dairy-free, and weighted workouts…was really working out for me!